bootstrap-vue/bootstrap-vue/src/components/table/README.md

 provider(ctx, [callback])
 ```

-The `ctx` is the context object associated with the table state, and contains the following five
+The `ctx` is the context object associated with the table state, and contains the following properties:
-properties:

 | Property      | Type                       | Description                                                                       |
 | ------------- | -------------------------- | --------------------------------------------------------------------------------- |